3rd of 6 former officers in Mississippi gets 17.5 years for racist torture of 2 Black men

 Schmidt said Dedmon forced him to his knees, pulled out his “private part” and hit him in the face with it, trying to insert it into his mouth.
 Dedmon then grabbed Schmidt’s genitals and rubbed against his body as he screamed for them to stop, Schmidt said.

-Elward and Middlelton were emotional as they apologized in court on Tuesday.
-Elward’s attorney, Joe Hollomon, said his client first witnessed Rankin County deputies turn a blind eye to misconduct in 2017.

-“Hunter (Elward) was initiated into a culture of corruption at the Rankin County Sheriff’s Office," Hollomon said.

-Rankin County Sheriff Bryan Bailey, who took office in 2012, revealed no details about his deputies' actions when he announced they had been fired last June.
-After they pleaded guilty in August, Bailey said the officers had gone rogue and promised to change the department.
-Jenkins and Parker have called for his resignation, and they have filed a $400 million civil lawsuit against the department.
+Rankin County Sheriff Bryan Bailey, who took office in 2012 and was reelected in November after no one ran against him, revealed no details about his deputies' actions when he announced they had been fired last June.
+After they pleaded guilty in August, Bailey said the officers had gone rogue and promised changes.
+Jenkins and Parker called for his resignation and filed a $400 million civil lawsuit against the department.

 Michael Goldberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow him at @mikergoldberg.